Proposed second Scottish independence referendum: COSLA

 Former-President of the Convention of Scottish Local Authorities (COSLA) and Scottish Labour councillor, Alison Evison, has stated her support for a referendum on independence, stating "We can strengthen it [democracy] by enabling the voice of Scotland to be heard through its formal processes and that must mean a referendum on independence".

 Opposing a referendum

 Conservative Party

 In July 2022, then Conservative leader and Prime Minister, Boris Johnson, has said "now is not the time" for an independence referendum.

 Scottish Conservative Leader, Douglas Ross, has stated his opposition to an independence referendum.
 In Parliament in June 2022, about the First Minister, Ross stated: "She will use government time and resources to further her plan to break up the country, just when we need to be pulling together and working as one."

 Labour Party

-Labour Party leader, Sir Keir Starmer, vowed to block an independence referendum as Prime Minister before the 2024 general election.
+Former Labour Party leader, Sir Keir Starmer, vowed to block an independence referendum as Prime Minister before the 2024 general election.

-Scottish Labour leader, Anas Sarwar, has stated his opposition to an independence referendum.
+Former Scottish Labour leader, Anas Sarwar, has stated his opposition to an independence referendum.
 Regarding a proposed referendum in October 2023, Sarwar said that the Scottish Government is "trying to drag Scotland back to the politics of the past instead of dealing with the challenges of the present".